robdavid/genutil-go/README.md

 #### Ranges

-An iterator over a range of numeric values can be build using the `Range` function.
+An iterator over a range of scalar numeric values can be built using the `Range` function.

 ```go
 iter := Range(1,5)
 slice := Collect(iter) // []int{1,2,3,4}

 ```

+Ranges can be built over